Join Our Email List

 and Saturday 9am - 5pm EST

 Special Note: Deer can be major problem with edible tulips and lilies.
-Cornell University trials of products such as Deer Off, which must be applied at emergence and until bloom, have had some success.
+Cornell University trials of products, such as Deer Off, have had some success but must be applied at emergence and until bloom.

 A Sampling of Flower Bulbs for Perennializing: (return for several years)

 All Darwin Hybrid Tulips — Grand Mix, Pink Impression, Red Oxford, and Golden Oxford

 Allium 'Globe Master'

 Frittillaria Imperialis — Red Crown and Yellow Crown

 A Sampling of Bulbs for Naturalizing: (return & multiply)

 Most Narcissus (Daffodils) — Tete a Tete, Ice Follies, The Poet's Daffodil, and Mount Hood